MontFerret/montferret.github.io/content/blog/ferret-v0.8.md

 Hooray, **[Ferret v0.8](https://github.com/MontFerret/ferret/releases/tag/v0.8.0)** has been released!

 It's been a while since the last release, but we worked hard to bring new and better Ferret.

-This release has many new exciting features, but unfortunately, also some breaking changes.
+This release has many new exciting features, but unfortunately, there are also some breaking changes.

-The full changelog you can find **[here](https://github.com/MontFerret/ferret/blob/master/CHANGELOG.md#080)**.
+You can find the full changelog **[here](https://github.com/MontFerret/ferret/blob/master/CHANGELOG.md#080)**.

 Let's go!

 # What's added
 ## iframe
-Finally, Ferret has a support of ``iframe`` elements.
+Ferret *finally* supports ``iframe`` elements.
-When a page gets loaded, Ferret finds all available elements and provieds an access to them via ``.frames`` property of a page object.
+When a page gets loaded, Ferret finds all available elements and provieds an access to them via the ``.frames`` property of a page object.

-In order to find a target frame, you may use the following snippet:
+Here's an example of how to find a target frame:

 {{< code fql >}}
 LET page = DOCUMENT("https://www.bbc.com/", {